cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/configure-gitlab-integration.md

 To configure GitLab to create issues for new findings, you need three general steps:

-1. Create a Cobalt connection.
-2. Obtain a GitLab project access token.
+1. Obtain a GitLab project access token.
-3. Create a GitLab connection on the Cobalt platform.
+2. Create a GitLab connection on the Cobalt platform.
-4. Create a new recipe on the Cobalt platform.
+3. Create a new recipe on the Cobalt platform.

-### 1. Create a Cobalt Connection.

-Find out how to create a Cobalt Connector [here](/integrations/integrationbuilder/#connection).

-### 2. Obtain a GitLab Project Access Token
+### 1. Obtain a GitLab Project Access Token

 To obtain a GitLab project access token, go to your GitLab project settings, create a new project access token, and copy it to use later.

 Follow [GitLab Docs](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) to learn more about creating a project access token.

-### 3. Create a GitLab Connection on the Cobalt Platform
+### 2. Create a GitLab Connection on the Cobalt Platform

 From now on, we are working on the Cobalt platform side.